aaronanderson/etlu/README.md

 ### Webpack Development

-From the server directory start the Quarkus server in development mode by running `mvn quarkus:dev -Dquarkus.http.port=5000`
+From the xr-server directory start the Quarkus server in development mode by running `mvn quarkus:dev -Dquarkus.http.port=5000`

 In the web directory install all dependencies and start the Webpack development server

 ```
+cd target/dev-server
 yarn install
 yarn start
 ```